Admin-7/Mr-Robot-techniques/Favorite-conference-talks.md

 * [The Tragedy of systemd - linux.conf.au 2019](https://www.youtube.com/watch?v=o_AIw9bGogo)

   A January, 2019 presentation by [FreeBSD](https://www.freebsd.org/) developer [Benno Rice](https://twitter.com/jeamland) discussing the origins of [systemd](https://freedesktop.org/wiki/Software/systemd/), and its role in providing a set of "system layer" functions that conceptually sit between the traditional notions of kernelspace and userspace.
-He also discusses the contention around the use and adoption of systemd, how contempt culture stifles progress, and how it ought to be looked at as a source of ideas rather than a problematic piece of software.
+He also discusses the contention around the use and adoption of systemd, how contempt culture stifles progress, and how the systemd project ought to be looked at as a source of ideas rather than a problematic piece of software.

 * [The Secret Life of SIM Cards - DEF CON 21](https://www.youtube.com/watch?v=31D94QOo2gY)